Carry-on Baggage Size and Rules (International Flights)

-When storing your baggage in the overhead compartment, please make sure everything is stored neatly by ensuring that no baggage may fall out when the compartment is opened.
-Baggage that is not secured properly may fall out in the event of strong impact and may injure you or other passengers.
+- When storing your baggage in the overhead compartment, please make sure everything is stored neatly by ensuring that no baggage may fall out when the compartment is opened.
+Baggage that is not secured properly may fall out in the event of strong impact and may injure your other passengers.

 Restrictions are imposed on carry-on baggage by certain countries or regions.

 The use of fire on board aircraft is restricted.

 Please note that there are restrictions on the following types of baggage.